olober76/geminiFASTAPI/README.md

 ### Docker Integration

 Utilizing Docker for arrangement of the FastAPI application gives a few benefits, counting steady and reproducible situations, segregation, and adaptability.
 Docker typifies the application and its conditions into a holder, guaranteeing that it runs reliably over distinctive situations, from improvement to generation, without issues related to contrasting framework arrangements or lost conditions.
 This confinement too improves security by keeping the application environment partitioned from the have framework.
 Besides, Docker disentangles scaling and overseeing different occasions of the application, making it less demanding to handle shifting loads and coordinated with coordination instruments like Kubernetes.
 Generally, Docker streamlines the arrangement prepare, decreases setup time, and upgrades the unwavering quality of the application.

+**Thank you and Have a  nice day** ✨✨

+## Disclaimer

+I don't use the OpenAI API because it keeps giving me errors that show that I have exceeded my usage quota even though I have never used the API before, and I also can't use the OpenAI URL endpoint because I have to pay a fee to access the endpoint.
+I apologize for this inconvenience.